-The integration of Message Broker access control with the Security Framework identity provider makes it possible to set up an exclusive message queue for a business partner at the Marketplace Broker.
-All marketplace actors are identified The Marketplace management Services and the Marketplace Portal can be used to set up the agreement to exchange data, or the dynamic approach using CXL SUBCRIBE messages between agents may be applied.
-Only the approved actors in the marketplace may publish and/or read data from the queue.
+The integration of Message Broker access control with the Security Framework identity provider makes it possible to set up an exclusive message exchange for a business partner at the Marketplace Broker.
+Exchanges are lightweight entities; messages are only copied to the queues created for listening clients.
+These queues reside on only one node in a broker cluster, or on a separate broker provided by the sender or recipient actor, keeping this design scalable.
+The Marketplace management Services and the Marketplace Portal can be used to set up the agreement to exchange data, or the dynamic approach using CXL SUBCRIBE messages between agents may be applied.
+All marketplace actors are identified and only the approved actors in the marketplace may publish and/or read data from the exchange.
 The messages sent can also be secured by the possibility to store a hash of each message in the distributed blockchain ledger.
 As with all CXL messages, the agreement to share data itself may also be stored in the ledger to keep a non-repudiable audit trail of agreements.
+If the messages need to be encrypted, the blockchain can be used to share symmetric keys employing the technique described in section 6.7 in D4.3 The COMPOSITION Blockchain.